The StarTree Data Manager can ingest messages from your own Kafka cluster or hosted Kafka services like Confluent Cloud or Amazon MSK.

 Once you're happy with the data transformations, scroll down, and click on the NEXT button.

 On this screen you'll be able to configure indexes, tennats, ingestion scheduling, and data retention on this data source.

 Configure indexes, tenants, ingestion scheduling, and data retention

 For more information on the different types of indexes and when to use them, see the Apache Pinot Indexing Documentation.

 Once you're happy with the configuration, scroll down, and click on the NEXT button.

 You'll now see the review and submit screen, where you can review everything that we've configured in the previous steps.

 ![Review Data Source](/img/dataset-manager/review .png) Review Data Source

-If anything doesn't look right, click on the PREV button to go back to the previous screen.
+Click on the toggle next to Preview Data to see how the data will looked once it's imported.
+If anything doesn't look right, click on the BACK button to go back to the previous screen.

-Once you're happy ready to create the data source, click on the FINISH button.
+Once you're happy ready to create the data source, click on the SUBMIT button.
 You'll then see the following screen: